JyriLampio/configurationManagement/configurationmanagement3.md

 git diff:

-git diff tells you the latest changes made to the file.
+git diff tells you the latest changes made to the files before running the "git add ." change.
 The example used in the picture is configurationmanagement3.md.
 Red shows the previous text, green the modified text.

 ![gitdiff](gitdiff.png)